-You might not have all the software listed above depending on the model you purchased.
+You might not have all the software listed in this section depending on the model you purchased.

 Special features

 The following features are either unique to TOSHIBA computers or are advanced features which make the computer more convenient to use.